twChronous/FlutterCounter/README.md

 !
 Doctor found issues in 1 category.
 ````

-- To start the project you just need to use this command
+- To start the project you just need to use the following command

 - for Windows users
   ```bash